lucia-auth/lucia/documentation-v3/src/pages/getting-started/index.md

 ## Installation

 Install Lucia using your package manager of your choice.
-While not strictly necessary, we recommend installing [`oslo`](), which Lucia is built on, for various auth utilities (which this docs use).
+While not strictly necessary, we recommend installing [Oslo](https://oslo.js.org), which Lucia is built on, for various auth utilities (which a lot of the guides use).

 ```
-npm install lucia oslo
+npm install lucia@beta oslo
-pnpm add lucia oslo
-yarn add lucia oslo
 ```

 ## Setup your database